hpcloud/logyard/README.md

 # $GOPATH/bin/logyard_sieve &
 ```

-note: it is best to run these on a Stackato dev VM.
+note: it is best to run these on the Stackato dev VM.